 For more information on antennas, see the Antenna Guide.

-Sometimes, retransmission consent negotiations between broadcasters and pay TV service providers also involve the continued carriage of non- broadcast television programmers.
+Retransmission consent negotiations between broadcasters and pay TV service providers sometimes involve the continued carriage of non-broadcast television programmers.
 If a television broadcaster and a pay TV service provider fail to renew or extend their agreement to carry an associated non-broadcast television programmer, the pay TV service provider must stop carrying that programming service.
-Non-broadcast television programmers are not governed by the FCC’s retransmission consent rules, and are not available over the air.
-They may, however, be available from other pay TV services in your area.
+This non-broadcast television programming, however, may be available from other pay TV services in your area.
 You can find out from the pay TV service providers serving your area what programming networks they carry.